emilyvertosick/Statistics-Course/docs/09-answers.md

 ### lesson6d.rds

-**This is a data set of cancer patients undergoing surgery with the endpoint of recurrence within 5 years.
+**This is a dataset of cancer patients undergoing surgery with the endpoint of recurrence within 5 years.
 Since this cohort was established, adjuvant therapy has been shown to be of benefit.
 Current guidelines are that adjuvant therapy should be considered in patients with stage 3 or high grade disease.
-Recently, two new variables have been added to the data set:  levels of a novel tumor marker were obtained from banked tissue samples and preoperative imaging scans were retrieved and scored from 0 (no evidence of local extension) to 4 (definite evidence of local extension).
+Recently, two new variables have been added to the dataset:  levels of a novel tumor marker were obtained from banked tissue samples and preoperative imaging scans were retrieved and scored from 0 (no evidence of local extension) to 4 (definite evidence of local extension).
 Here are some questions about these data:**

 - **How good is the current method for determining whether patients should be referred to adjuvant therapy?**
 - **It has been suggested that a statistical model using stage and grade would be better than the current risk grouping.
 How good do you think this model would be?**